A Place for Mom

 Home care can also be a good option to make sure your loved one has the support they need while you consider your care options.
 The national median cost of home care is $30 per hour.[02]
 Depending on your loved one’s care needs, you can request a part-time or full-time caregiver.

 Living at home or with family may be another viable option for seniors.
-However, all the individualized variables make it difficult to determine the median cost of personal living arrangements.
+However, all the unique variables make it difficult to determine the median cost of personal living arrangements.

 How many people use nonresidential care types?